 But what do you bring?

-One great tip that I have seen is that you can print out address labels with your name, email address, and phone number.
+One great tip is to print out address labels with your name, email address, and phone number.

 You could add a few more details to the labels, but don’t go too overboard.

-Rather than you getting your pen out yet again and writing your details down, you just simply give them your label.
+Rather than get your pen out yet again and write your details down, you just simply give them your label.